Poetics and Linguistics Association: Journal

 Language and Literature is a peer-reviewed, international, academic journal covering the latest developments in stylistic analysis, the linguistic analysis of literature and related areas.
 Topics covered include: literary and non-literary stylistics, the connection between stylistics, critical theory, linguistics and literary criticism, and their applications in teaching to native and non-native speaking students.
-Language and Literature is published by Sage, and the current editor is Dan McIntyre, of the University of Huddersfield.
+Language and Literature is published by Sage, and the current editor is Rocio Montoro of the University of Granada.

 Annual conference

 PALA holds an annual conference each year.

 Past conferences

 Meetings and conferences have been held since 1980.
 In recent years the major annual conference has taken place at the following venues: